MRSandyra/portfolio/README.md

 I build projects across the full data lifecycle: **data ingestion → cleaning & feature engineering → modelling → interpretation → deployment.** My work emphasises methodological rigor (data-leakage auditing, class balancing, robustness checks) as much as results, and several projects ship as working web applications rather than notebooks alone.

 This repository collects my favourite projects in one place.
-Two of them (`lung-diagnosis` and `anime-recommender`) live in their own repos and are included here as **Git submodules**.
+Three of them (`lung-diagnosis`, `anime-recommender`, and `fraud-transaction-risk-pipeline`) live in their own repos and are included here as **Git submodules**.

 ---